-If they do not make this clear, especially where the imposed change is immediate, like a reduction in pay, the employee is at risk of being held to have impliedly agreed to the change.
+If an employee does not make this clear, especially where the imposed change is immediate, like a reduction in pay, the employee is at risk of being held to have impliedly agreed to the change.

-If there is implied acceptance, there will be no breach of contract by the employer and the employee will not be able to sue for damages or resign and claim constructive dismissal.
-If, however, the change does not have an immediate impact on the employee, employers should not assume that silence is sufficient to indicate implied agreement.
+If there is implied acceptance, there will be no breach of contract by the employer and the employee will not be able to sue for damages or resign and claim constructive dismissal in response to this.
+If, however, there is ongoing litigation or union involvement on similar or related issues, you should err on the side of caution in assuming an implied acceptance.
+Further, if the change does not have an immediate impact on the employee, you should not assume that silence is sufficient to indicate implied agreement.

 Terminate the employee's employment and offer re-employment on the new terms.